Cetrimonium bromide: Au nanoparticle synthesis

 Gold (Au) nanoparticles are interesting to researchers because of their unique properties that can be used in applications such as catalysis, optics, electronics, sensing, and medicine.
-Control of nanoparticle size and shape is important in order to tune its properties.
-CTAB has been a widely used reagent to both impart stability to these nanoparticles as well as control their morphologies.
-CTAB may play a role in controlling nanoparticle size and shape by selectively or more strongly binding to various emerging crystal facets.
+Control of nanoparticle size and shape is important to tune its properties.
+CTAB has been a widely used reagent to impart stability to these nanoparticles and control their morphologies.
+CTAB may control nanoparticle size and shape by selectively or more strongly binding to various emerging crystal facets.

 Some of this control originates from the reaction of CTAB with other reagents in the gold nanoparticle synthesis.
 For example, in aqueous gold nanoparticle syntheses, chlorauric acid (HAuCl4) may react with CTAB to create a CTA+-AuCl complex.
 The gold complex is then reacted with ascorbic acid to produce hydrochloric acid, an ascorbic acid radical, and CTA-AuCl3.
 The ascorbic acid radical and CTA-AuCl3 react spontaneously to create metallic Au0 nanoparticles and other byproducts.
 An alternative or simultaneous reaction is the substitution of Cl− with Br− about the Au(III) center.
 Both complexation with the ammonium cation and/or speciation of the Au(III) precursor influence the kinetics of the nanoparticle formation reaction and therefore influence the size, shape, and (size and shape) distributions of the resulting particles.

+However, CTA+-AuCl should not be called a complex, electrostatic interaction of quaternary ammonium cation with AuCl results in formation of an ion pair at best.
+CTA+ does not have any donating centers which can form a coordination complex with Au(III) metal centers.

 Mesoporous materials

 CTAB is used as the template for the first report of ordered mesoporous materials.
 Microporous and mesoporous inorganic solids (with pore diameters of ≤20 Å and ~20–500 Å respectively) have found great utility as catalysts and sorption media because of their large internal surface area.
-Typical microporous materials are crystalline framework solids, such as zeolites, but the largest pore dimensions are still below 2 nm which greatly limit application.
-Examples of mesoporous solids include silicas and modified layered materials, but these are invariably amorphous or paracrystalline, with pores that are irregularly spaced and broadly distributed in size.
+Typical microporous materials are crystalline framework solids, such as zeolites, but the largest pore dimensions are still below 2 nm, which greatly limits application.
+Examples of mesoporous solids include silicas and modified layered materials.
+Still, these are invariably amorphous or paracrystalline, with pores that are irregularly spaced and broadly distributed in size.
 There is a need to prepare highly ordered mesoporous material with good mesoscale crystallinity.
 The synthesis of mesoporous solids from the calcination of aluminosilicate gels in the presence of surfactants was reported.
 The material possesses regular arrays of uniform channels, the dimensions of which can be tailored (in the range of 16 Å to >100 Å) through the choice of surfactant, auxiliary chemicals, and reaction conditions.
-It was proposed that the formation of these materials takes place by means of a liquid-crystal 'templating' mechanism, in which the silicate material forms inorganic walls between ordered surfactant micelles.
-CTAB formed micelles in the solution and these micelles further formed a two dimensional hexagonal mesostructure.
-The silicon precursor began to hydrolyze between the micelles and finally filled the gap with silicon dioxide.
-The template could be further removed by calcination and left a pore structure behind.
-These pores mimicked exactly the structure of mesoscale soft template and led to highly ordered mesoporous silica materials.
+It was proposed that these materials' formation occurs through a liquid-crystal 'templating' mechanism, in which the silicate material forms inorganic walls between ordered surfactant micelles.
+CTAB formed micelles in the solution, forming a two-dimensional hexagonal mesostructure.
+The silicon precursor hydrolysed between the micelles and finally filled the gap with silicon dioxide.
+The template could be further removed by calcination, leaving a pore structure behind.
+These pores mimicked precisely the structure of the mesoscale soft template and led to highly ordered mesoporous silica materials.